 When you import a vCenter port group or distributed port group, OpenNebula will create an OpenNebula Virtual Network that represents that vCenter network.

 Multicluster networks are supported by OpenNebula; distributed port groups spanning across than one vCenter cluster can be properly imported.
 OpenNebula will show the related vCenter clusters and at least one should be imported before proceeding with the network import process.
 Even if it is possible to import a multicluster network having only one vCenter cluster imported, it is best to import all vCenter clusters related to the network into OpenNebula first (arranging them into OpenNebula clusters).

 A vCenter network name is unique inside a datacenter, so it is possible that two networks can be found with the same name in different datacenters and/or vCenter instances.
 If OpenNebula detects a collision it will craft a name to avoid this.
 This name can be changed afterwards.

 Import networks with onevcenter¶

-The import tool will discover port groups in each datacenter and will show the name of the port group, the port group type (Port Group or Distributed Port Group), the cluster that uses that port group and the OpenNebula cluster ID which this virtual network will be added to.
+The import tool will discover port groups in each datacenter and will show the name of the port group, the port group type (Port Group or Distributed Port Group), the cluster that uses that port group and the OpenNebula cluster ID that this virtual network will be added to.

-Here’s an example showing how a standard port group or distributed port group is imported using the command-line interface:
+Here’s an example showing how a standard port group or distributed port group is imported using the command-line interface.

 onevcenter list -o networks -h 0 # vCenter: vcenter.Server IMID REF NAME CLUSTERS 0 network-12 VM Network [100, 102] 1 network-12245 testing00 [100, 102] 2 network-12247 testing03 3 network-12248 testing02 4 network-12246 testing01 [100, 102]